banner logo

 Theory of Operation:

-To shrink a coin, the capacitor bank is quickly discharged through a single-layer work coil wound from heavy polyimide-amide 200C magnet wire.
-The coin is centered within the middle of the coil by a pair of non-conductive dowels.
-This orients the coin so that it is in the strongest portion of the magnetic field.
-The dowels also prevent the coin from twisting or from being violently ejected from the coil.
+The charged capacitor bank is then quickly discharged into a single-layer ten-turn work coil wound from high-temperature (polyamide-imide double-build 200C) magnet wire.
+The coil has an inner diameter that is slightly larger than the initial diameter of the coin.
+The coin is centered within the coil and held in place by a pair of non-conductive polymer cylinders.
+The cylinders position and hold the coin so that it is subjected to the strongest portion of the coil's magnetic field.
+The cylinders also prevent the coin from twisting or being prematurely ejected from the coil during the shrinking process.
 The ends of the work coil are securely bolted to a pair of heavy copper bus bars.
-A spark gap is the only affordable switch that can hold off the high voltage and then reliably and efficiently switch the huge currents used in the coin shrinking process.
-We originally used a specially designed three-terminal triggerable spark gap called a "trigatron".
-The trigatron was "fired" by applying a fast rising high voltage (~50 kV) pulse to the triggering electrode, which then caused the main gap of the trigatron to fire.
-However, in order to expand the energy range and reduce spark gap maintenance, I converted to a solenoid-driven high-current spark gap that uses 2.5" diameter brass electrodes (similar to those used in the previous trigatron switch).
-When switched, the solenoid drives one electrode close to the other, triggering an arc between them.
-Since the movable electrode does not quite contact the fixed electrode, contact welding is avoided.
-The solenoid switch consistently fires, does not self-trigger (no unexpected 6 kJ surprises!), and it requires minimal maintenance.
+A spark gap is the only affordable switch that can hold off the high voltage and then efficiently switch the huge currents used during the coin shrinking process.
+For many years, we used a custom three-terminal triggerable spark gap called a "trigatron".
+The trigatron was "fired" by applying a fast rising 50,000 volt pulse to a trigger electrode, which then caused the main gap of the trigatron to fire.
+However, in order to increase the range of operating voltages and reduce spark gap maintenance, we converted to a solenoid-driven high-current spark gap with 2.5" diameter brass electrodes.
+When switched, the solenoid drives the movable electrode towards the fixed electrode.
+Once the gap between electrodes becomes small enough, the air gap breaks down, triggering a highly-conductive arc that connects the capacitor bank to the work coil.
+The electrodes don't quite make mechanical contact, so welding between the molten areas on the electrodes is prevented.
+Unlike the earlier trigatron switch, the solenoid-driven spark-gap switch consistently fires, never self-triggers (i.e., no high-energy "surprises"!), and it requires considerably less maintenance.

 Coin edge